Is "exuding sliver tetrahedra" part of mmg3d features - here's a mesh where mmg gets stuck

 The point is that mmg should communicate with a helpful and constructive error message about what is wrong with its input, instead of just not finishing and running into an endless loop, and mmg should be clear about what it can do and what not.
 With this post I am trying to help users and developers of mmg by pointing out problems with mmg, not trying to mesh a flan.

 Ok, so you are submitting an initial mesh that is so imperfect, that it causes mmg3d to fail.
 I don’t see why there is any reason to move ahead with this attempt to ‘break’ mmg3d.
-If you can’t make a mesh that corresponds to the mathematics that mmg3d is using, then it is an issue with your understanding of the mathematics of the process and topologies.

 By your argument; you could just make any incrementally further poor initial mesh, that is increasingly difficult to re-mesh.
 For mmg3d to work properly and efficiently, super-elongated slivers in the initial poorly generated mesh are your problem to solve.
 It’s fair to evaluate a software with an input that is ‘designed’ to break the process.
 I understand that, but I don’t see why mmg3d has any responsibility to resolve your specific problems with your broken initial mesh.
 That is your responsibility.